EstebanPosada/Artist-Challenge/README.md

 The development of the application followed an iterative approach, focusing first on the project structure and UI flow before fully integrating the API.

-1. **Project Setup & Architecture**
+1. **Project Initialization**

-   The project started with the creation of the package structure following Clean Architecture principles.
+The project was started by defining the package structure following Clean Architecture principles.
-   The layers for `presentation`, `domain`, and `data` were defined early to ensure a clear separation of responsibilities.
+Modules for presentation, domain, and data layers were created.

 2. **Initial UI & Navigation**